Logical Games

 Manufacturing

-Mr. Szalai mentioned during an informal interview that he had taken out a second mortgage on his home to pay for plastic injection molds that would be used to manufacture the component parts of the Cube.[2:1] Notably, on close inspection the Cubes that came from these molds are identical to the earliest of those produced in Hungary by Politechnika—even including the same patterns of surface imperfections.
+Mr. Szalai mentioned during an informal interview that he had taken out a second mortgage on his home to pay for plastic injection molds that would be used to manufacture the component parts of the Cube.[2:1] CBS, Inc. v.
+Logical Games, 719 F.2d 1237 (4th Cir.
+1983)

 The cubes Mr. Szalai produced, however, had one key difference: the majority of the pieces were molded from white plastic, rather than black.

-Mr. Szalai used white plastic because he wagered that, instead of using colored stickers, it might be possible to print the colors onto the cube directly via pad printing (also known as tampoprinting)—the same process used to print the labels on shampoo bottles.[2:2] If all went well, Mr. Szalai planned to begin producing cubes with printed colors within a month, but no such cubes produced by Logical Games appear to have ever materialized.[2:3]
+Mr. Szalai used white plastic because he wagered that, instead of using colored stickers, it might be possible to print the colors onto the cube directly via pad printing (also known as tampoprinting)—the same process used to print the labels on shampoo bottles.[2:2] CBS, Inc. v.
+Logical Games, 719 F.2d 1237 (4th Cir.
+1983) CBS, Inc. v.
+Logical Games, 719 F.2d 1237 (4th Cir.
+1983)

 In 1980, after having celebrated two years of modest success, Mr. Szalai’s The Magic Cube! would soon be dominated by Rubik’s Cube™, the same toy marketed under a different name and brought to the United States by the company which had invented the Teddy Bear about 80 years prior: the Ideal Toy Company.
 Not only would Mr. Szalai’s toy be buried by Rubik’s Cube’s™ success, Ideal Toy would also take them to court alleging trademark infringement among other claims.